incoresemi/uatg/docs/source/overview.rst

 Overview
 ========

-``UATG`` - Architectural Test Generator - is an open-source python based framework developed by InCore to generate RISC-V Assembly tests for functional verification of the RISC-V cores (currently supports in-house and SHAKTI cores only).
+``UATG`` - μArchitectural Test Generator - is an open-source python based framework developed by InCore to generate RISC-V Assembly tests for functional verification of the RISC-V cores (currently supports in-house and SHAKTI cores only).
 While complements of UATG, like `RISCV-CTG <https://github.com/riscv-software-src/riscv-ctg>`_ , `AAPG